 Duke Children's Hospital Ranked by U.S. News & World Report

-DURHAM, N.C. -- U.S. News & World Report has ranked Duke Children’s Hospital among the top 50 children’s medical centers nationally in nine of 10 specialties that comprise the magazine’s analysis.
+U.S. News & World Report has ranked Duke Children’s Hospital among the top 50 children’s medical centers nationally in each of the 10 specialties that comprise the magazine’s analysis.

-“We are proud and honored to be ranked by U.S. News & World Report in nine programmatic areas,” said Ann Reed, M.D., chair of the Duke Department of Pediatrics and physician-in-chief of Duke Children’s.
-“I firmly believe this distinction reflects the high-quality care we deliver and our outstanding commitment to our patients and their families.”
+“We are proud and honored to be ranked by U.S. News & World Report in 10 programmatic areas,” said Ann Reed, M.D., chair of the Duke Department of Pediatrics and physician-in-chief of Duke Children’s.
+“I firmly believe this distinction reflects the high quality care we deliver and our outstanding commitment to our patients and their families.”

 For more information on the selection process and the full list of hospitals, visit the U.S. News & World Report website.